 - User-friendly Interface

 How user-friendly and customizable is the interface?

-We also advise you to include at least a few of the specific goals you want to achieve by implementing a knowledge base such as:
+We also strongly advise you to include a few specific goals you want to achieve by implementing a knowledge base such as:

 - Fewer call transfers

 - Reduce customer effort

 - Providing consistent and quality support

 - Centralize knowledge into a single repository

 Put together a basic requirements list based on specific features you are looking for, goals you are looking to achieve with your new knowledge base, or a mixture of both.
 You may also have other special requirements to consider such as: